zhoushirui/MSc-Project-Object-Detection-with-YOLOv4/README.md

 # MSc-Project-Object-Detection-with-YOLOv4
-This contains the program files, model configuration files and datasets.

-The YOLOv4 file contains some of the relevant files to be used in model training.
+The ”YOLOv4“ file contains some of the relevant files to be used in model training.

-The model training files contain the code for execution on the Google colab platform.
+The ”model training“ files contain the code for execution on the Google colab platform.

-The test_images contains the images used for model testing.
+The ”test_images“ contains the images used for model testing.

 The Dataset contains all the training images and labels.
 Dataset link: https://drive.google.com/drive/folders/1BEsw134sqtwCO8iabDoVz8svBfebUYZf?usp=sharing